About

 a novel

 This story is fiction rooted in reality.
 As an author navigating my own history with CPTSD and anxiety, I wrote this story to give a voice to the specific isolation that comes from trauma.
 While the plot is dramatic, the emotions are autobiographical.
 It is a story about how "happily ever after" isn't a fairy tale ending, but a choice to survive the darkness together.
-Through their Junior and Senior years of high school, Joel and Sam rely on each other to overcome their respective traumas and a town who wants to destroy them.

 THE CHARACTERS